Cowboys4life/Intermediate_CAD/README.md

 ## Reflection:

-Buliding the deck made me learn how to use fillets properly.
-It also made me learn how to use the mirror tool and when to use it properly thanks to Mr. H. Thoose two things were the only things that I learned to use or got help on.
+Buliding the deck made me learn how to use fillets properly.Round sharp edges that is defined as a radius.
+Then you enter your dimension for the fillet.
+The keyboard short cut for the fillet is Shift-F.

 ---